vtexdocs/help-center-content/docs/announcements/en/new-appkeys-will-not-have-a-predefined-role.md

 ---
-title: New appKeys will not have a predefined role
+title: "New appKeys will not have a predefined role"
 id: tOWdNXkLWdW9hRdGhJw0R
 status: PUBLISHED
 createdAt: 2021-01-06T19:24:51.000Z